-For the past few years St. Joseph’s School in Dryden, Ontario has really been digging deep into Self-Reg and working to change both our mindset and approaches to how we support our students and families.
+For the past few years St. Joseph’s School in Dryden, Ontario has really been digging deep into Self-Reg.
+We’ve been working to change both our mindset and approaches to how we support our students and families.
 What we realized was that despite it being a potentially exciting time for families and students, the transition to school is ripe with stressors for everyone in each of the 5 domains.

 When it came time to plan our Kindergarten Registration, what we had “always done” no longer aligned with what we believed about self-regulation and building relationships.
 So, we decided to completely redesign our transition plan.
 Now of course, with change comes risk….but in the end “nothing changes if nothing changes”, right?

-Over the next six months we met our families monthly to play, to connect and to begin a slow and very intentional transition to school.
-Our two goals were to increase feelings of safety and security and to reduce stressors- knowing that this would help to facilitate a smooth transition in September.
+Over the next six months, we met our families monthly.
+We would play, connect, and begin a slow and very intentional transition to school.
+Our first goal was to increase feelings of safety and security.
+Our second goal was to reduce stressors- knowing that this would help to facilitate a smooth transition in September.

-The feedback from families was amazing and the first day of school was the most relaxed one I have experienced in 6 years.
-We saw less stress behaviours during the transition phase itself as well as into the school year.
-The entire community of teachers, parents and students felt connected, calm and ready.
+The feedback from families was amazing!
+The first day of school was the most relaxed one I have experienced in 6 years.
+We saw less stress behaviours during the transitioning to kindergarten phase itself as well as into the school year.
+The entire community of teachers, parents and students felt connected, calm, and ready.

 This change was worth the risk!

-To read Tiffany’s full article as posted in The International Journal of Holistic Early Learning and Development, editor – Dr. Sonia Mastrangelo, visit: Reducing Stress Around the Transition to Kindergarten
+You can read Tiffany’s full article as posted in The International Journal of Holistic Early Learning and Development, editor – Dr. Sonia Mastrangelo.
+Please visit: Reducing Stress Around the Transition to Kindergarten